Beef Barley Soup

 How to store soup

 Beef barley soup can be easily frozen for up to 6 months in the freezer.
-Keep one important thing in mind – the soup becomes dense when it freezes and when you thaw and reheat it, it will lose even more water.
-To handle this, make the soup slightly runny.
-Just ensure the container is airtight.
+Keep one important thing in mind – the soup thickens when it freezes and when you thaw and reheat it, it will lose even more water.
+Add more warm stock or water while reheating to adjust the consistency.

 You can refrigerate this for up to 4 days.
 For refrigerated, soups, just reheat them back in the Dutch oven or even microwave them.
 For frozen soups, thaw them overnight in the refrigerator section and then reheat them as usual.